lipemat/advanced-sidebar-menu/readme.txt

 * Include parent in accordion
 * Ability to exclude a page from all menus using a simple checkbox
 * Link ordering for the category widget
-* Number of levels of pages to show whether always displayed child pages is checked or not.
+* Number of levels of pages to show when always displayed child pages is not checked.
 * Ability to select and display custom post types **NEW**

 <h4>Developers</h4>